How it works

 She filters what slips through

 Even after removal, some cold senders already had your address saved or got it from a referral.
-For these, the nanny creates Gmail filters that catch new pitches and applies a "Cold" label, optionally archiving them out of your inbox entirely.
+For these, the nanny shows you the exact inbox filter to set up — a few clicks in your mail client to catch new pitches with a "Cold" label, optionally archiving them out of your inbox entirely.
 Your real work stays.
 The noise gets quieter every week.

 She checks back every month

 Removal isn't a one-time event.
 Databases re-list.
 New databases buy your email.
-The nanny re-scans monthly (weekly on Deep Work), confirms that previous removals still hold, and re-sends requests where your data sneaks back in.
+The nanny re-scans monthly, confirms that previous removals still hold, and re-sends requests where your data sneaks back in.
+That's the recurring value of the paid plan.

-What you get: a monthly summary - “12 removals confirmed, 2 re-listings caught, 47 new cold pitches filtered.”
+What you get: a monthly summary - “12 removals confirmed, 2 re-listings caught, 5 new removal requests filed.”
 No surprises.
 No drift back to chaos.

 What the nanny can and can't do